 Connection is only possible for services also supported by the computer with the Bluetooth function.
 For more details, search for Bluetooth information using Windows Help and Support.
-To open Windows Help and Support, click Start and Help and Support.

 Can I use a device with Bluetooth technology on airplanes?

 With Bluetooth technology, your computer transmits a radio frequency of 2.4 GHz.
 Sensitive locations, such as hospitals and airplanes, may have restrictions on use of Bluetooth devices to avoid radio interference.
 Check with facility staff to see if use of the Bluetooth function on the computer is permitted.